HR

 Personal emergency leave

 You’re not required to offer personal days in Ontario but you’re required to offer personal emergency leave.
-So keep in mind that this policy grants your employees the right to take up to 10 days of job-protected leave each calendar year due to illness, injury, death, and emergencies.
+This policy grants your employees the right to take up to 10 days of job-protected leave each calendar year due to illness, injury, death, and emergencies.
+It's important to note that maintaining a safe and healthy work environment can help reduce the need for such leaves.
+However, when emergencies do occur, this policy ensures that your employees' jobs are protected.
+Special rules apply to some occupations.
 Special rules apply to some occupations.

 Offering unlimited PTO